ieyring/Bigpipe/README.md

 Finally I got time to finish up the 1.0 version.

-I tried to keep it as simple as small as possible, and I attached a example.php so you better can understand how to use it.
+I tried to keep it as simple and small as possible, and I attached a example.php so you better can understand how to use it.

 Be aware that not all browsers have a console such as Firebug, so you may have to uncomment this lines